HQarroum/circular-linked-list/README.md

 list_iterate_over_nodes(list, iterator, NULL);
 ```

 This method will allow you to iterate from the first element (the head of the list) to the last element (the tail of the list).

-> ℹ️ If a negative value is returned from the iterator, the iteration will stop.
+If a negative value is returned from the iterator, the iteration will stop.

 ### Using an iterator